Saved Searches

 ## What Saved Searches Don't Do

 Saved searches are bookmarks, not subscriptions.
-They don't notify you, generate evaluation scores, or run background processing when a new trace matches.
-For automated detection that produces scores and feeds issue discovery, see [Flaggers](../annotations/flaggers).
+On their own they don't notify you, generate evaluation scores, or run background processing when a new trace matches.
+To get **alerted** when matching traces start arriving, spike, or stay elevated, point a [monitor](../monitors/overview) at the saved search.
+For automated detection that produces scores and feeds signal discovery, see [Flaggers](../annotations/flaggers).

 ## Next Steps